KnowPulse-KnowledgeBase/howto-use-R-for-dataanalysis/_episodes/08-Export-data-for-publication.md

 ```
 ![Screenshot of main code listing](../fig/Export-data-3.png)
 * The old file is overwritten by the new one, so you only get one `DataToExport.csv`.
+* Exported file can be saved in different formats through the change of separator.